|

 the Knights of Columbus.

-a lesson on the Order's core virtues of Charity, Unity, Fraternity and Patriotism.
+Living according to the core principles of Charity, Unity, Fraternity and Patriotism, the

 As a member of the Knights of Columbus you and your family